cheshire3/digging-into-data/README.md

 ---------------------------

-Cheshire3 for Archives requires a working installation of Cheshire3, with the additional grid and testmining features installed.
+Cheshire3 for Archives requires a working installation of Cheshire3, with the additional grid and textmining features installed.

 Licensing